 Pharmacy DIR Fees and NCPA Advocacy Efforts

-Fixing DIR has been NCPA's top priority for several years, and NCPA is grateful to our members and partners for their efforts to influence policymakers.
-In the 117th Congress, NCPA will continue to push for meaningful pharmacy DIR reform until it is achieved, and finally our members have relief.
+Fixing direct and indirect renumeration (DIR) fees has been NCPA's top priority for several years, and NCPA is grateful to our members and partners for their efforts to influence policymakers.

 With the recent Medicare Part D final rule, NCPA has scored some major wins in DIR reform.
 While not perfect, this final rule is the latest chapter of years of advocacy by NCPA and member pharmacies for Part D changes that will make pharmacy reimbursement more transparent and predictable.

 First, the final rule redefined “negotiated price” to include all pharmacy price concessions at the point of sale.